juwagner/PS_con/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/46927836/58548242-38286a00-8209-11e9-8aec-e37c01efb2e8.png" width="60%">
 </p>
-The results show, that in this particular application, the utilization of shape-constraints and/or additional random effects provides more reliable and in the first place feasible estimates.
+The results show, that in this particular application, the utilization of shape-constraints and/or additional random effects provide more reliable and in the first place feasible estimates.